zidingz/h2o-3/h2o-docs/src/product/data-science/upliftdrf.rst

   By default, Uplift DRF will go to depth 20, which can lead to up to 1+2+4+8+…+2^19 ~ 1M nodes to be split, and for every one of them, mtries=sqrt(4600)=67 columns need to be considered for splitting.
 This results in a total work of finding up to 1M*67 ~ 67M split points per tree.
 Usually, many of the leaves don’t go to depth 20, so the actual number is less.
 (You can inspect the model to see that value.)

-  By default, GBM will go to depth 5, so only 1+2+4+8+16 = 31 nodes to be split, and for every one of them, all 4600 columns need to be considered.
+  By default, GBM will go to depth 5, so there's only 1+2+4+8+16 = 31 nodes to be split, and for every one of them, all 4600 columns need to be considered.
 This results in a total work of finding up to 31*4600 ~ 143k split points (often all are needed) per tree.

   This is why the shallow depth of GBM is one of the reasons it’s great for wide (for tree purposes) datasets.
-To make Uplift DRF faster, consider decreasing max_depth and/or mtries and/or ntrees.
+To make Uplift DRF faster, consider decreasing ``max_depth`` and/or ``mtries`` and/or ``ntrees``.

   For both algorithms, finding one split requires a pass over one column and all rows.
 Assume a dataset with 250k rows and 500 columns.
 GBM can take minutes minutes, while Uplift DRF may take hours.
 This is because: